veehimself/ztm-python-developer-scripting/pdf-playground/PDF-Watermarker/README.md

     pdf_result,
 )
 # fourth argument determines what all pages should be watermarked
-# by default it is set to "ALL" but it can be alterd to list of numbers that acts as page_indices for watermarking
+# by default it is set to "ALL" but it can be altered to list of numbers that acts as page_indices for watermarking
 ```
 [PyPDF2 Documentation for reference](https://pypdf2.readthedocs.io/en/3.0.0/user/add-watermark.html#watermark-underlay)
 #### how to run